-You'll know Gavin for his photo book Skins & Punks – which contains exactly what it sounds like it'll contain: lots of photos of skins and punks in the 1970s and 80s.
-Gavin's also worked in music and fashion, and published two other photography books – neither of which he owns any copies of, due to being very "non-paternal" about his work, and just giving it all away.
+You'll know Watson for his photo book Skins & Punks—which contains exactly what it sounds like it'll contain: lots of photos of skins and punks in the 1970s and 80s.
+Watson has also worked in music and fashion and published two other photography books.
+He owns neither of them, though, saying he's very "no-paternal" about his work.
+He just gives it all away.

 VICE: Why do you end up giving all your books away?

 Gavin Watson: It's better to be in someone else's house than mine, isn't it?
 I know what the photographs look like and an artwork is never complete if there's no one else seeing it—that's why I give it away.
 I have to talk about the photos, but it's the observer's job to make up their mind on what the image means to them.
 I've done my job—I've taken the photographs, people like them, and they're out there.
 There are so many labels immediately attached to my imagery, which is why I very rarely describe what's going on, even though I get slagged off for not doing it.

 "Why is there no explanation?" people ask.
 Mate, you know where skinheads came from.
 Look at that picture and make a fucking story up in your head.
 Where's that little kid gone?
 Where's he going next?
 Where he's been?
 That's the joy of photography to me.
 You might need to know the basics—this was taken in High Wycombe in 1982—but if you want, "This is Neville, son of an Irish priest, the skinheads came from blah, blah..." then no. That's not what I do.
 That's other people's job.

 Plus, at this point, this was just you taking photos of your mates, right?